Orang Asli: Post-independence

 Malaysia declared independence in 1957.
 Shortly before the proclamation of independence, there were about 20,000 Muslims among the Orang Asli; after independence, most of them were recognised by the Malays.
 The rest continued to live in inland forest areas and adhere to their traditional way of life.
 They remained outside the country's development until the late 1970s, forming a specific marginalized population.
 A 1961 government policy was created to develop and integrate Orang Asli communities into the wider Malaysian society.
-The Malaysian government retained the Department of Aborigines, but changed its name to the Malay, Jabatan Orang Asli (Department of Orang Asli, abbreviated JOA), later renaming it to Jabatan Hal Ehwal Orang Asli (Department of Orang Asli Affairs, abbreviated JHEOA), and finally since 2011, the Jabalan Kemajuan Orang Asli (Department of Orange Asli Development, abbreviated JAKOA).
+The Malaysian government retained the Department of Aborigines, but changed its name to the Malay, Jabatan Orang Asli (Department of Orang Asli, abbreviated JOA), later renaming it to Jabatan Hal Ehwal Orang Asli (Department of Orang Asli Affairs, abbreviated JHEOA), and finally since 2011, the Jabatan Kemajuan Orang Asli (Department of Orange Asli Development, abbreviated JAKOA).
 This procession of government bureaus existed to manage the Orang Asli communities, providing them with medical care, education, and economic development.
 The Aboriginal People Act 1954, which gave JHEOA broad powers to control the Orang Asli, also remained in force.
 State intervention in the life of the indigenous population during the years of independence intensified markedly and measures shifted from preservation of the Orang Asli to their full assimilation into Malay society.

 In the late 1960s, the Malayan Communist Party resumed its armed struggle and began the so-called Second Malayan Emergency (1968–1989).
 Again, the main rebel bases located in the inner jungle areas drew government attention to the Orang Asli as a likely ally of the rebels.
 A military decision was made to physically remove the Orang Asli from their traditional environment.
 In 1977 a new project for the resettlement of indigenous people was presented, and it was now called the Regroupment Schemes (Rancangan Pengumpulan Semula, RPS).
 Given the mistakes of the past, the process of "regrouping" also involved the implementation of development programmes, and the regrouping schemes themselves were created within the customary lands of the respective Orang Asli communities or close to them.
 In addition to the provision of medical and educational services, the participants in the schemes were provided with permanent land plots for housing construction and homesteading.
 They were also involved in one form or another in income-generating activities, mainly the cultivation of commercial crops such as rubber and oil palm.